lelacerda/LoadMultipleFiles/README.md

 ## Data
 I used historical weather data from [Canada Government website](https://climate.weather.gc.ca/historical_data/search_historic_data_e.html).
-I chose daily weather data from Halifax Stanfield Airport Station from 1961 to 2022.
+I chose daily weather data from Halifax Stanfield Airport Station from 1960 to 2023.
+Each file contained data for one year, so the total number of files loaded were 64.

 ## Procedure